Key varieties for prime $\mathbb{Q}$-Fano threefolds defined by Freudenthal triple systems: The -Cluster variety as a specializations of

 This is the case for 16 classes in \cite{GRDB}.
 It is easy to see that we may identify $\mathfrak{Cl}_{\mA,A_{1}\!A_{4}}^{8}$ and $\mathfrak{Cl}_{\mA,A_{2}\!A_{3}}^{8}$ changing the suffixes of the coordinates.
 Hence we only consider $\mathfrak{Cl}_{\mA,A_{1}\!A_{4}}^{8}$ in this subsection.
 This is the case for 12 classes.

-We may verify the following by a straightforward calculation. \begin{prop} The equations of the affine variety $\mathfrak{Cl}_{\mA,A_{1}\!A_{4}}^{8}$ is presented in the format of the equations of $\mathfrak{U}_{\mA}^{14}$ by the setting as in Proposition \ref{prop:We-define-theCL9} with $A_{1}=-1$. \end{prop}
+We may verify the following by a straightforward calculation. \begin{prop} The equations of the affine variety $\mathfrak{Cl}_{\mA,A_{1}\!A_{4}}^{8}$ are presented in the format of the equations of $\mathfrak{U}_{\mA}^{14}$ by the setting as in Proposition \ref{prop:We-define-theCL9} with $A_{1}=-1$. \end{prop}

 Now we arrive at a new interpretation of $\mathfrak{Cl}_{\mA,A_{1}\!A_{4}}^{8}$; we set

 By Proposition \ref{prop:All-the-equations} and the assumption that $A_{1}=A_{4}=-1$, we see that the entries $\theta_{1}-1/3\lambda_{13}A_{23}$ and $-\theta_{4}+1/3\lambda_{24}A_{23}$ are weighted homogeneous.
 Moreover, we set